Constitutional Democratic Party of Japan: Ideology and platform

 The CDP has been described as liberal and social-liberal, and in favour of constitutionalism.
-The party has also been described as progressive and centre-left, and following its enlargement in 2020 has variously been described as centrist or centre-left.
-Within the CDP, there are conservative politicians, as well as social-democratic politicians.
+The party has also been described as centre-left, progressive, and left-wing populist.
+Following its enlargement in 2020, the party has variously been described as liberal, centrist, or centre-left.
+Within the CDP, as with its predecessor the Democratic Party of Japan (DPJ), there are conservative politicians, as well as politicians from social-democratic backgrounds.

 At launch in 2017, the CDP opposed the proposed revision of Article 9 of Japan's postwar constitution.
 The party supports the phasing out of nuclear energy in Japan, and government investment in renewable energy.
 The party does not support the legalization and maintenance of casinos.
-The party also supports "building a society that supports each other and makes full use of individuality and creativity."
+The party supports "building a society that supports each other and makes full use of individuality and creativity".
 In their 2017 political programme, the party expressed support for grassroots democracy and diplomatic pacifism.
-However, apart from the CDP's official support for diplomatic pacifism, the CDP is negative about the Statue of Peace to honor comfort women, victims of Japanese war crimes, and calls on the South Korean government to remove the Statue of Peace.

-In 2019, the party pledged to support LGBT rights and the legalization of same-sex marriage in Japan.
+In 2019, the party pledged to support LGBT rights and the legalization of same-sex marriage in Japan, and in March 2023, promoted a parliamentary bill for Japan to legally recognise such couplings.

 The party supported a freeze in the increase of the consumption tax as of 2017, and supports a temporary consumption tax cut as of 2020, along with higher taxes on corporations and wealthy individuals.
 In the run-up to the 2021 general election, party leader Edano stated his party's support for redistribution of wealth.
-The 2021 election platform also offered support for progressive taxation, a pledge for additional welfare payments for citizens on low incomes, and raising the capital gains tax rate to 25% by 2023.
+The 2021 election platform offered support for progressive taxation, a pledge for additional welfare payments for citizens on low incomes, and raising the capital gains tax rate to 25% by 2023.

+The CDP's 2024 platform supported raising the minimum wage, the abolition of tuition fees, free school meals, gender equality legislation and reform of laws regulating use of surnames following marriage in Japan.
+The party also abandoned its previous policies of freezing or lowering the consumption tax rate.

+The CDP released a statement on its official website in August 2025 in which it was stated that there was a need to recognize Palestine as an independent country.

+Policies

+The following policies are set forth under the title "Enrich your life with a change of government: Seven promises of the Constitutional Democratic Party."
+For the following policies, please refer to the "2024 Government Policies List and Policy Collection 2024" on the Constitutional Democratic Party's official website.
+For details on government policies, including detailed policy items, please refer to the PDF version.
+Also see Basic Policies and Constitutional Democratic Party Policy Collection 2024.